jfhector/life-in-the-uk-test-study-notes/what_is_the_uk.md

   * Wales united during reign of Henry VIII
   * 1707 Act of Union created the Kingdom of Great Britain, incorporating Scotland

-* Islands closely linked to UK but not part of it:
+* Islands closely linked to UK but _not part of the UK_:
   * Crown Dependencies
     * Channel Islands
     * Isle of Man